Nexmo/nexmo-developer/_documentation/numbers/guides/payments.md

 One-click payments are quick and easy transactions made with a credit card stored for your account.
 You don't need to re-enter your credit card details as these are stored with our Payment Service Provider (PSP), [Braintree](https://www.braintreepayments.com/).
 Braintree (owned by PayPal) is [PCI level 1 compliant](https://www.braintreepayments.com/gb/features/data-security).

-> We do not store, manage or transmit any complete credit card information as part of our PCI Compliance certification.
-Nexmo has submitted and passed PCI DSS Self-Assessment Questionnaire Merchant Compliance.
-We can produce evidence of this upon request.
+> Nexmo does not store, manage or transmit any complete credit card information in accordance with its PCI Compliance certification.
+Nexmo has submitted and passed PCI DSS Self-Assessment Questionnaire Merchant Compliance and can produce evidence of this upon request.

 If we receive any credit card information from any of our customers in an email or helpdesk ticket, we will immediately delete it and notify you that the information has been removed.